Principal Bundles and Gauge Theories: Lagrangian Gauge Theories of the Yang-Mills Kind

 Let $w'\in W$.
-Then Non-degeneracy of $k_W$ does the rest. \end{proof} In these notations, the Euler-Lagrange equation for the particle field takes the following simple form. \begin{theorem}[Euler-Lagrange equation for the particle field] The action is stationary with respect to the particle field, $\frac{d}{dt}|_{t=0}S^U(\psi+t\sigma,\omega)=0$, for all open $U\subset M$ with compact closure and $\sigma\in C^\infty(P,W)^G$ with projected support in $U$, if and only if $\psi$ satisfies the Euler-Lagrange equation \end{theorem} \begin{proof} We compute
+Then Non-degeneracy of $k_W$ does the rest. \end{proof} With this notation, the Euler-Lagrange equation for the particle field takes the following simple form. \begin{theorem}[Euler-Lagrange equation for the particle field] The action is stationary with respect to the particle field, $\frac{d}{dt}|_{t=0}S^U(\psi+t\sigma,\omega)=0$, for all open $U\subset M$ with compact closure and $\sigma\in C^\infty(P,W)^G$ with projected support in $U$, if and only if $\psi$ satisfies the Euler-Lagrange equation \end{theorem} \begin{proof} We compute

-where in the last equality we use that $\bar h k_W=k_W$ on $0$-forms and in the equality before we use claim \ref{cl:codifadj}.
-So we find that $\frac d {dt}|_{t=0}S^U(\psi+t\sigma,\omega)=0$ iff $\int_U k_W(\delta^\omega\frac{\dau L_i}{\dau(d^\omega(p))}+\frac{\dau L_i}{\dau \psi(p)},\sigma(p))\mu=0$.
+where, in the last equality we use that $\bar h k_W=k_W$ on $0$-forms and in the equality before we use claim \ref{cl:codifadj}.
+Thus, we find that $\frac d {dt}|_{t=0}S^U(\psi+t\sigma,\omega)=0$ iff $\int_U k_W(\delta^\omega\frac{\dau L_i}{\dau(d^\omega\psi)}(p)+\frac{\dau L_i}{\dau \psi}(p),\sigma(p))\mu=0$.
 Now, the demand that this holds for all open $U\subset M$ with compact closure is equivalent to the demand that the integrand be zero (since the integrand is continuous).
 The non-degeneracy of $k_W$ does the rest. \end{proof} We want to demand that the action be stationary with respect to the fields as well and derive a similar equation.
 To do this, we have to introduce the concept of a \emph{current} , which will play an analogous role to that of the electric current in electromagnetism.
-Beware that my treatment, and therefore the terminology as well, is non-standard.
+Note that my treatment, and therefore the terminology as well, is non-standard.